iamacup/react-redux-with-networking-helper/readme.md

 Where identifier matches whatever you used in the initial request config.

-The useage is like this:
+The usage is like this:

 ```
 const makeMapStateToProps = () => {